Wednesday June 12 - Arrival

 Built on an ancient pre-Christian sacred site, the cathedral was established in 705 AD.
 The magnificent 800 year-old Gothic Cathedral occupies the central position in this, England’s smallest city.
 Next to the cathedral is the Bishop’s Palace complete with its moat, drawbridge and beautiful swans.
 You may walk the oldest intact medieval street in Europe which is still used to house the young cathedral choristers.
 We may be able to access the high places walk whilst visiting the Cathedral.

-Thursday, June 17 Glastonbury Tor, Gog and Magog, Chalice Well
+Monday June 17 - Glastonbury Tor, Gog and Magog, Chalice Well - Chalice Well Divine Feminine Ceremony

 We will climb Glastonbury Tor, topped by St Michael's Tower, the centre point of the ancient Isle of Avalon and a beacon of spirituality.
 From here you can see for miles all over the ‘Summerlands.’